 We’re both very excited for this change, and we can’t wait to see what’s next.

-If you’d like to keep in touch with both me and Brian on a regular basis, be sure to subscribe to our newsletters:
+If you’d like to keep in touch with me on a regular basis, be sure to subscribe to our newsletters: